Hamza030398/Google-sheets-Data-Cleaning-Library/README.md

 From the Sheets toolbar, open
-→ 🧾 Receipt Tools → 🧩 Data Tools → Regex Sidebar
+🧩 Data Cleaning Tools → Regex Sidebar

 Run regex or cleanup actions, preview results, and log actions.